31 March 2022

 Free Legal Aid in India

-Legal Aid is a right provided in the Constitution of India under Article 21 and 39-A. Section 304 in The Code of Criminal Procedure, 1973 also provides for Legal Aid to accused at state expense in certain cases.
+Legal Aid is a right provided in the Constitution of India under Article 21 and 39-A. S. 304 in Cr.PC, 1973 also provides for Legal Aid to the accused at state expense in certain cases.

-The NALSA or National Legal Services Authority was constituted under the Legal Services Authority Act, 1987 and was tasked to provide weaker sections of the society free Legal Services and to organize Lok Adalats for settlement of disputes outside the court.
-The major function of the NALSA is to lay down policies, frame effective and economical schemes and issue guidelines for the State Legal Services Authorities(SLSA) to implement the Legal Services Programs throughout the country.
+The NALSA or National Legal Services Authority was constituted under the Legal Services Authority Act, 1987.
+It was tasked to provide weaker sections of the society free Legal Services and to organize Lok Adalats for settlement of disputes outside the court.
+The major function of the NALSA is to lay down policies, frame effective and also economical schemes.
+Moreover, to issue guidelines for the State Legal Services Authorities(SLSA) to implement the Legal Services Programs throughout the country.

 Primarily, SLSA discharge following functions: